How Much Do You Need To Earn To Afford A Private Property In Singapore?

 2. Rest of Central Region (RCR)

 The rest of the central region consists of mid-to-upper tier neighbourhoods like Toa Payoh, Bukit Merah and Tiong Bahru.
-Property in this area can range from S$1,579 – S$2,184 per square foot depending on location.
-For the table below, we’re examining the average price for a 1,000 square feet property in Paya Lebar Road:
+Property in this area can range from S$1,381 – S$1,786 per square foot depending on location.
+For the table below, we’re examining the price of a 1,000 square feet property in Paya Lebar Road:

 In the scenario above, taking a 30 year loan with a 25% down payment upfront would yield a monthly home repayment of S$6,337.
 In this case, to stay within the 60% DTI requirement, the average household income would have to be S$10,562 a month.